EmilyEmmi/MarioHunt/README.md

 <br/>
 Spanish Translation made with help from TroopaParaKoopa (I've gotten mixed feedback on the quality, so please report any inaccuracies)

-German Translation made with help from N64 Mario
+German Translation made by N64 Mario

+Brazillian Portuguese Translation made by PietroM
 <br/>
 <br/>
 <br/>